apurvaraman/ExercisesInC/reading_questions/thinkos.md

 to see a list of processes sorted by RSS, which is "resident set size", the amount of physical memory a process has.
 Which processes are using the most memory?

+Processes launched from atom and firefox.

 4) What's wrong with allocating a large number of small chunks?
 What can you do to mitigate the problem?

+malloc isn't space efficient because there is an overhead associated with the tags and pointers.
+Allocating them in arrays may be more efficient.

 If you want to know more about how malloc works, read [Doug Lea's paper about dlmalloc](http://gee.cs.oswego.edu/dl/html/malloc.html)